nextcloud/all-in-one/readme.md

 https://your-domain-that-points-to-this-server.tld:8443

 ## FAQ
+### How does it work?
+Nextcloud AIO is inspired by projects like Portainer that allow to manage the docker daemon by talking to the docker socket directly.
+This concept allows to install only one container with a single command that does the heavy lifting of creating and managing all containers that are needed in order to provide a Nextcloud installation with most features included.
+It also makes updating a breeze and is not bound to the host system (and its slow updates) anymore as everything is in containers.
+Additionally, it is very easy to handle from a user perspective because a simple interface for managing your Nextcloud AIO installation is provided.

+### Are reverse proxies supported?
+Reverse proxies are currently because of the above mentioned architecture not supported.<br>
+You might investigate yourself though how it could made work behind reverse proxies.
+If you open a PR with that we might consider it then :)

 ### Which ports are mandatory to be open?
 Only those (if you acces the Mastercontainer Interface internally via port 8080):
 - `443/TCP` for the Nextcloud container